CodeByMan/CodeByMan/README.md

 I am a Software Engineer with a strong focus on **Backend Development and Data Engineering**, building scalable, secure, and production-ready applications.

-I work with technologies like **ASP.NET, PHP (Laravel), and Python** to design backend systems with clean architecture, efficient APIs, and optimized databases.
+I work with technologies like **ASP.NET, PHP/Laravel, and Python** to design backend systems with clean architecture, efficient APIs, and optimized databases.

 I also have experience in **data workflows, automation, and analytics**, including ETL processes, web scraping, and data processing using Python-based tools.
 </td>